-Common Stock, Par Value \$2.50 Per Share AIG New York Stock Exchange 4.875% Series A-3 Junior Subordinated Debentures AIG 67EU New York Stock Exchange Depositary Shares Each Representing a 1/1,000th Interest in a Share of Series A 5.85% Non-Cumulative Perpetual Preferred Stock AIG PRA New York Stock Exchange Securities registered pursuar nt to Section 12(g) of f the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 o f the Securities Act.
-Yes ☑ No □ ndicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed all reports requiring the preceding 12 months (or for such shorter period that the registrequirements for the past 90 days.
-Yes $\[ oxdot = \]$ No $\[ \Box \]$ Indicate by check mark whether the registrant has submitted electronicall Regulation S-T (§232.405 of this chapter) during the preceding 12 months files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, emerging growth company.
-See the definitions of "large accelerated filer," company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ☑ Non-accelerated filer □ Accelerated filer ☐ Smaller reporting company ☐ Emerging growth company ☐
+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗹

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \square Non-accelerated filer \square

+Accelerated filer □ Smaller reporting company □

+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.